-Medical Benefits Chart (what we cover and what you pay)
+Medical Benefits Chart (what is covered and what you pay)

-Medical Benefits Chart (what we cover and what you pay)
+Medical Benefits Chart (what is covered and what you pay)

 This chapter tells you about the services our plan covers and any restrictions or limits on those services and how much you pay for each service.
 It also tells you about benefits not covered under our plan.
 Key terms and their definitions appear in alphabetical order in the last chapter of your Enrollee Handbook.